gragusa/674/README.md

 and doesn't cover many important recent developments.

 The project is just getting started and is in version 0.0.0 (pre-alpha).
 Use at your own risk!

 Chapters
 --------

-Working on it...
+* Basic VARMA processes
+* Estimating VARMA processes
+* Structural Vector Autoregressions
+* Stochastic integrals
+* Cointegration

 License
 -------